counterfactual/monorepo/README.md

 ### Ethereum Networks

-The default Ethereum network currently used by the Playground is Ropsten.
+The Playground currently only supports the Kovan network.

-The Kovan testnet is also supported and can be used by setting the environment variable `ETHEREUM_NETWORK` to `kovan`.

 ### Installing dependencies